geoffreysperl/teaching/_pages/about.md

 ---
 I'm a dad, husband, student, educator, storyteller, writer, and podcaster.

-My primary focus is secondary ELA with an ESL endorsement, and my aim is to teach in a school with a large multilingual population.
-Currently, I find myself as a long-term sub teaching summer school at Hamtramck High School in metro Detroit (where I completed my student teaching).
+My primary focus is secondary ELA with an ESL endorsement.
+Currently, I find myself teaching ELA and ESL at Hamtramck High School in metro Detroit.
 Additionally, I teach ESL at the college level and have been a long-term substitute at Eastpointe Middle School.
 Furthermore, with 25 years of experience in technology, I consider myself a "technologist," and am adept with a great majority of technology used in education and business today (and familiar with most of others).

 ### How Did I Get Here?